Treatment of scar tissue and adhesions

 Scar Tissue Release – Myofascial Adhesions and their effects on the body

 Scar tissue is the body’s own mechanism for healing areas which have been physically cut or torn in the body.
-They are areas of thick connective tissue – fascia – which are for the most part doing a good job in ‘holding things together’ after injury or surgery.
-Sometimes, however, too much scar tissue may develop, and it may pull on other areas, compress nerves, blood vessels and organs and restrict physical movement and physiological functioning.
-This will then develop into pain or dysfunction.
+Scar tissue is thick connective tissue – fascia – which, for the most part, does a good job in ‘holding things together’ after injury or surgery.
+Sometimes, however, too much scar tissue may develop, and it may pull on other areas, compress nerves, blood vessels and organs and restrict movement and function.
+This can then develop into pain or dysfunction.

-Adhesions from scar tissue can have a domino effect throughout the body, pulling fascia in surrounding areas; the fascia surrounds and integrates with cells, tissues and organs, therefore the resultant contraction can have serious long term effects.
+Scar tissue can inadvertently adhere to surrounding structures.
+Adhesions from scar tissue can have a domino effect throughout the body, pulling on fascia in surrounding areas.
+Fascia surrounds and integrates with cells, tissues and organs, therefore any contraction can have serious long term effects.
 For example, a C-section scar can lead to many years down the line a knee or hip problem or a painful back.

-Scar tissue is most often caused by surgery or injury, but can also come about after inflammation, where the tissue has had to scar over to heal.
-This can happen internally as well as on the surface.
+Scar tissue is most often caused by surgery or injury, but can also come about after inflammation, another natural healing process but one which can cause problems if it goes on too long.
+Effects of scar tissue are internal as well as on the surface.

 Myofascial Release of scar tissue and adhesions can prove to be the missing link following surgery: